 This event will be taking place online.

-Once you have purchased this event we will email with the details for the online platform to access the event.
-You'll be able to use those details to access the live sessions.
+Once you have registered for this event we will email you with the access details for our online platform.
+You will be able to use those details to access the live session(s).

-This is a live demonstration hosted on Zoom.
+This is a live lecture hosted on Zoom.
 All you need to take part is a computer with a webcam and microphone.

 Download the Zoom app in advance and set up your Zoom account here: https://zoom.us/signup

 Join the Zoom Meeting via the link contained within your order confirmation email.
 Remember to check your spam folder if you don’t receive this confirmation email in your main inbox.

 Please email: email@example.com if you have any questions.
 We hope you enjoy the lecture!